aevilnike/Down-Time-Record-Apps/README.md

 <br>

 The Downtime App helps technicians easily report production issues.
 It provides forms to fill out and lets users upload pictures as proof, which are stored in a database.
 When a problem is reported, the admin gets notified.
 On the admin side, there are management functions and graphs showing which issues are reported most often and the types of problems.
-This app makes it simple to track issues and helps managers make better decisions.

 <hr/>